roblanc/robertnew/_pages/writing.md

 - [Life Extension or Immortality](/writing/lifeextension)
 - [Input-Computation-Output](/writing/input)
 - [The history of the world in one line of code](/writing/code)

+>
+He is likely to read this article and will notice the infelicities, the stray words, the unnecessary punctuation, the galumphing syntax, the desperate metaphors, and the sentences that wander into the woods.
+“They’re paying you by the comma?”
+McPhee might write in the margin after reading the foregoing sentence.

 {% comment %}
 <!-- {% capture numposts %}{{ site.posts | size }}{% endcapture %}